Hacked Website: 5 Important Steps to Save

 - Phishing and malware insertion on your computer.

-- Outdated software that is a possible, vulnerable area of your website.
+- Outdated software is a possible, vulnerable area of your website.

 - Another hacked website with the same shared-server you use.
 Note: It's better to avoid cheap hosting providers as you'll get what you've paid for.